Online Observability of Boolean Control Networks: Introduction

 \subsection{Related work: control-theoretical properties}

 In general, the updating rules are complex and it is difficult to analyze dynamic properties of a {\BCN} $\BB$, such as if it is possible and how to find a sequence $\mathsf{I}[t]$ of inputs so that a state $\mathsf{s}'$ is reachable from an initial state $\mathsf{s}$, and whether it is possible and how to find input sequences so that they and their corresponding output sequences can determine the initial state.
-These are regarded as control-theoretical issues of {\em controllability, observability} and {\em identifiability} in the study of \BCNs\ as control theory of dynamic systems (\cite{Akutsu2007Control,cheng2009controllability, Zhao2010Input, Cheng2011Identification, Cheng2011Analysis} and \cite{Fornasini2013Observability}).
-The study of these of control-theoretical properties is also important when building {\BCN} models of systems which can only be observed as blackboxes that one can only control the values of the input-nodes and observe those of the output-nodes, without knowing the state changes from time to time.
-We summarize the notions of controllability, observability and identifiability as follows.
+These are regarded as control-theoretical issues of {\em controllability, observability, reconstructibility} and {\em identifiability} in the study of \BCNs\ as control theory of dynamic systems (\cite{Akutsu2007Control,cheng2009controllability, Zhao2010Input, Cheng2011Identification, Cheng2011Analysis,Fornasini2013Observability,Pangjun,Pangjuna} and \cite{Zhang2015A}).
+We summarize the notions of these control-theoretical properties as follows.